 Our climate protection measures focus in particular on the areas responsible for the major share of our CO2 emissions – or on areas where we see the greatest potential to reduce emissions significantly.

 Our air separation units are responsible for the majority of indirect CO2 emissions at Linde.
 Linde has already exceeded the global target it had set itself of improving the average energy intensity of the Group’s air separation plants by 5 percent by 2017.
 By the end of 2015, Linde had achieved efficiency improvements of more than 6 percent compared with the reference year 2008.
 The benchmark is the global average efficiency of the air separation plants operating at the design plant load.
 The Group achieved the target mainly through continuous improvements in efficiency in the air separation plants newly brought on stream: for example, by using more efficient compressors and turbines.

 In 2015, we set ourselves a new climate protection target.
-By 2020, we are seeking to avoid a total of 6 million tonnes of CO2 emissions compared with the year 2009.
-To meet this target, we are focusing on technical improvements in plant design and more efficient production processes in our HyCO and air separation plants.
+By 2020, we are seeking to avoid a total of 6 million tonnes of CO2 emissions compared with the year 2009, of which 4.8 million tonnes from air separation plants (scope 2 emissions) and 1.2 million tonnes from HyCO plants (scope 1 emissions).
+To meet this target, we are focusing on technical improvements in plant design and more efficient production processes in those plants.

 Measures to reduce emissions

 A number of initiatives make a contribution to reducing our energy consumption and attaining our climate protection goals.
 Worldwide, we identify projects that improve the energy efficiency of our facilities and processes while simultaneously cutting CO2 emissions.
 These projects are recorded in a global database.
 Depending on the business activity involved, we implement these projects at various points in our process chains.

 The measures we use in production include:

 - Replacing older plants with new and more efficient models